Image Description Elements

 - sourcetype=”baseurl|metalink|mirrorlist”

 Specifies the source type of the repository path.
-Depending on if the source path is a simple url or a pointer to a metadata file or mirror list, the configured package manager needs to be setup appropriately.
-By default the source is expected to be a simple repository baseurl.
+Depending on whether the source path is a simple URL or a pointer to a metadata file or mirror list, the configured package manager needs to be set up appropriately.
+By default, the source is expected to be a simple repository baseurl.

 - use_for_bootstrap=”true|false”